railsroger/Rails-Tutorial-5/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial sample application(Rails 5)

 This is the sample application for
 [*Ruby on Rails Tutorial: